alcacode/object_validator/README.md

 - <`RegExp`>

-Optional.
 Test input value against pattern.
 If `pattern` is a string value, the following special tokens can be used (case sensitive):

 - `*` Wildcard, matches anything.
 - `%d` Matches any number, including the fractional part.
 Only period/full stop decimal points are supported.